ring0networks/browser_support/manifest_v3/README.md

 - Enter `edge://extensions` in the address bar and press `Enter`.
 - In the lower left corner of the page, activate the "developer mode".
 - Click "Load unpacked".
-- Browse to the `ConnectionResetExtension` directory and select it.
+- Browse to the `BlockPageExtension` directory and select it.

 The extension will appear on your list of installed extensions.